Yu Chang Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.
+- The Athletics pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Athletics have a 6.06 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).

-- Athletics pitchers combine to give up 135 total home runs at a rate of 1.4 per game (second-most in the league).

-- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
-He's put together a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina (2-7) gets the starting nod for the Athletics in his ninth start of the season.
+He's put together a 6.34 ERA in 59 2/3 innings pitched, with 58 strikeouts.

-- In his most recent appearance -- in relief on Sunday, July 9 -- the righty tossed one inning against the Boston Red Sox, allowing two earned runs while surrendering three hits.
+- The right-hander last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.